-In addition to her work as a community artist, activist and writer, she worked for 15 years as an educator and administrator in San Antonio’s public schools, and also curated and facilitated many creative arts partnerships.
-Her awards include The Nalac Fund for the Arts, The Accion Women Inspiring Women 20 x 20 Award, the Mentorship and Leadership Initiative Award from the National Performance Network, a nomination for the Lambda Literary Awards, 1st Place in the Cooper-Hewitt Community Design Competition, awarded Valedictorian of the Alexander Briseño Leadership Development Program, and the Constance Allen Heritage Guild for Lifetime Learning Award.
-She is an alumni of the National Association of Latino Arts and Culture Leadership Institute, a Member of Sandra Cisneros’ Macondo Writer’s Workshop, the Society for the Study of Gloria Anzaldua, the San Antonio LGBT Chamber of Commerce and the San Antonio Hispanic Chamber.
-While not working in the arts, Flores uses her creativity and skill to run her boutique Real Estate company A&N Realty and contributes to her community as the Co-Founder and Community Input Director & Treasurer of LezRideSA, a member of the Board of Directors for the San Antonio Pride Center and a graduade of Leadership San Antonio, Class of 39.
+In addition to her work as a community artist, activist and writer, she worked for 15 years as an educator and administrator in San Antonio’s public schools, she has been recognized for her entrepreneurial spirit with 1st Place in the Cooper-Hewitt Community Design Competition, Valedictorian of the Alexander Briseño Leadership Development Program, and the Constance Allen Heritage Guild for Lifetime Learning Award.
+She is an alumni of the National Association of Latino Arts and Culture Leadership Institute, a Member of Sandra Cisneros’ Macondo Writer’s Workshop, the Society for the Study of Gloria Anzaldua, the San Antonio LGBT Chamber of Commerce, the San Antonio Hispanic Chamber and a graduate of Leadership San Antonio Class of 39.

 If the naked eye could see the passion and truth alive and brewing in a person’s soul, you would see the electric colors found in the subjects of Anel’s visual art.
 She works primarily in oil paints but has worked her hand in water color, pencil, ink and printmaking.
 She is always on the journey to find the next medium that will live longer than the previous, to tell the story and preserve the story in her work.
 Flores paints women in their most luscious, terrifying and loving moments of their lives.
 Currently, she is fusing native indigenous thought with gender, gender travel and gender spirituality.
 Her work always lives, grows and expands.